gleannyc/documentation/docs/docs/visualizing-data/Breakout.md

 ![breaking out a chart into a trellis](../../assets/breakout-trellis.gif){: style="max-width:75%"}

-In the attribute panel, click on the Breakout split button to break out into multiple charts.
+In the attribute panel, click the arrow on the right side of the Breakout button to break out into multiple charts.

 ## Hiding the `Other` category